No injuries after VINE bus catches fire next to St. Helena gas station

-Nobody was injured after a VINE bus became engulfed in flames Saturday just feet from a downtown St. Helena gas station.
+Nobody was injured after a VINE bus became engulfed in flames on Aug.
+15, just feet from a downtown St. Helena gas station.

 The bus was not carrying any passengers when the fire broke out shortly before 2 p.m.